asunlabs/learn-blockchain/networks/poa/README.md

 **Network configuration**

-A newly created network will start from a genesis block.
+A newly created network will _start from a genesis block_.
 The network is initialized with configuration like below.
 You will set a network genesis file with _puppeth_.

 ```sh
 puppeth